 Market Sector Update

-Risk Factors.
+Risk factors.
 As with any mutual fund, the value of the Fund's shares will change, and you could lose money on your investment.
-An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation.
-International investing involves additional risks including currency f uctuations, political or economic conditions affecting l the foreign country, and differences in accounting standards and foreign regulations.
+An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+International investing involves additional risks, including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in emerging markets.
-Investing in a single region involves greater risk and potential reward than investing in a more diversified fund.
-These and other risks are more fully described in the Fund’s prospectus.
+These and other risks are more fully described in the fund's prospectus.
 Not all funds or fund classes may be offered at all broker/ dealers.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.